Competency Model

 One of the attributes of a great HR department is the ability to provide L&D courses for specific skills and employees.
 But for large organizations, that’s a tall order.

-GrowthSpace is the answer for companies with complex development needs and a long list of vital competencies.
-With GrowthSpace, organizations can build capabilities ranging from technical skills to empathetic leadership.
-Just as importantly, GrowthSpace is scalable and automates the entire L&D experience for both employees and HR practitioners.
+Growthspace is the answer for companies with complex development needs and a long list of vital competencies.
+With Growthspace, companies can build talents ranging from technical skills to empathetic leadership, and everything in between.
+Just as importantly, Growthspace is scalable and automates the entire L&D experience for both employees and HR practitioners.